kornelski/cargo-deb/systemd.md

 #### Multiple Systemd Units Example

-There is also an option to specify multiple systemd unit files, To expand on the minimal example, here is a minumal example with multiple systemd unit files.
+There is also an option to specify multiple systemd unit files, To expand on the minimal example, here is a minimal example with multiple systemd unit files.

 `Cargo.toml`: